abhiverse01/Leetcode-Solved-Questions/pandas_questions/pandas.md

 # LeetCode Pandas Questions

-This document contains a collection of DataFrame manipulation tasks that have been solved using Pandas.
+This document contains a collection of DataFrame manipulation tasks solved using Pandas.
 Each task includes the problem statement, a brief description, and the solution code.

 ## Table of Contents